PS-3, due Oct 21

 not required to.
 (For example, you don't have to introduce

-an intermediate abstract class like PointRelativeShape
+an intermediate abstract class like PointRelativeShape.

 You may do so if you like, but you don't have to.)
 You should have no

-need to make any changes to the Shape
+need to make any changes to the Shape class (except

 possibly to implement extra-credit features).